Module rustc_lint::builtin [−][src]

 This contains lints which can feasibly be implemented as their own

 AST visitor.
-Also see rustc_session::lint::builtin
+Also see rustc_session::lint::builtin, which contains the

 definitions of lints that are emitted directly inside the main compiler.

-To add a new lint to rustc, declare it here using declare_lint!()
+To add a new lint to rustc, declare it here using declare_lint!().

 Then add code to emit the new lint in the appropriate circumstances.

-You can do that in an existing LintPass
+You can do that in an existing LintPass if it makes sense, or in a

-elsewhere in the
+new LintPass, or using Session::add_lint elsewhere in the

 compiler.
 Only do the latter if the check can’t be written cleanly as a

-(also, note that such lints will need to be defined in
+LintPass (also, note that such lints will need to be defined in

-, not here).
+rustc_session::lint::builtin, not here).

-, you will also need to add it to the
+If you define a new EarlyLintPass, you will also need to add it to the

-or add_early_builtin_with_new!
+add_early_builtin! or add_early_builtin_with_new! invocation in

-.
+lib.rs.
 Use the former for unit-like structs and the latter for structs

-with a pub fn new()
+with a pub fn new().

-, you will also need to add it to the
+If you define a new LateLintPass, you will also need to add it to the

-invocation in lib.rs
+late_lint_methods! invocation in lib.rs.

 Structs